 As long as the court did not issue a court order prohibiting you from refiling bankruptcy or requiring you to wait a specific period before refiling, you are free to file again as soon as possible.
 There is no law against you from filing a new bankruptcy proceeding.

 However, you must ensure that you have resolved all issues for the revocation of discharge before filing again.
 In addition, you want to be cautious about fully disclosing all information, records, and other crucial details to avoid another revocation.

 If you have received notice of a revocation petition or want to file bankruptcy in Las Vegas, and would like to speak to an experienced bankruptcy attorney, contact DeLuca & Associates at (702) 707-7064 to request a free consultation.

-Contact a Las Vegas bankruptcy attorney today with a price match guarantee.
+Contact a Las Vegas bankruptcy attorney today.
 Schedule your free consultation now.

 Discharge in Bankruptcy – Bankruptcy Basics.